|Value||NZ$10,000 with a 1-year tenure|

-* If no suitable applicants are found, the due date for submission of applications may be extended.
+* If no suitable applicants are found the due date of submission of applications may be extended.

-Established in 2022 from a generous gifting of funds from Richard and Diana Somerville, this Scholarship supports students who face significant financial and life challenges in attending university to pursue a degree in commerce at the University of Otago.
+Established in 2022 from a generous gifting of funds from Richard and Diana Somerville, this Scholarship supports indigenous Pacific students to undertake first-year undergraduate studies at the University of Otago.

 General eligibility criteria

 Application for this Entrance Scholarship is normally open to students who meet the requirements of 1 AND 2.
 Those who fit within 3 are ineligible.

 Application for all Entrance Scholarships is normally open to students who meet the requirements of 1.
 1 OR 1.
 2, AND 2.
 Those who fit within 3 are ineligible.

 - 1 Are a New Zealand citizen or a New Zealand Residence Class Visa Holder;